hvianna/audioMotion-analyzer/README.md

 ### `isOn` *boolean* *(Read only)*

-*true* if the analyzer canvas animation is running, or *false* if it's stopped.
+*true* if the analyzer process is running, or *false* if it's stopped.

 See [`toggleAnalyzer()`](#toggleanalyzer-boolean-).